soundpress/RulesOfNYC/docs/c19/index.rst

       (i) Road service, all vehicles

-         (A) Gasoline delivery, not including cost of gas                  $25.00
+         (A) Gasoline delivery, not including cost of gas.....$25.00

-         (B) Removing each flat tire and replacing each with spare tire            $25.00
+         (B) Removing each flat tire and replacing each with spare tire.....$25.00

-         (C) Battery charge                              $25.00
+         (C) Battery charge.....$25.00

       (ii) Passenger cars, hoist and tow, per mile and storage fees.
-Hoist and tow fees, per mile fees, and storage fees for all passenger cars towed pursuant to arterial tow service permits in the City of New York, shall be those provided for such services in subdivisions a and b of § 2-368 of subchapter EE of title 6 of the rules of the city of New York.
+Hoist and tow fees, per mile fees, and storage fees for all passenger cars towed pursuant to arterial tow service permits in the City of New York, shall be those provided for such services in subdivisions a and b of 6 RCNY § 2-368.

       (iii) Vehicles other than passenger cars

          (A) Any vehicle with a maximum gross vehicle weight over 4,500 lbs. and under 10,000 lbs.

-            (a) Preparation, hoist and tow, including first mile or fraction thereof         $125.00
+            (a) Preparation, hoist and tow, including first mile or fraction thereof.....$125.00

-            (b) Each additional mile                        $5.00
+            (b) Each additional mile.....$5.00

-            (c) Storage per 24-hour period                     $35.00
+            (c) Storage per 24-hour period.....$35.00

          (B) Any two axle truck or bus with a maximum gross vehicle weight from 10,000 to 18,000 lbs.

-            (a) Preparation, hoist and tow, including first mile or fraction thereof         $175.00
+            (a) Preparation, hoist and tow, including first mile or fraction thereof.....$175.00

-            (b) Each additional mile                        $10.00
+            (b) Each additional mile.....$10.00

-            (c) Use of under-lift                           $50.00
+            (c) Use of under-lift.....$50.00

-            (d) Storage per 24-hour period                     $50.00
+            (d) Storage per 24-hour period.....$50.00

          (C) Any two axle truck or bus with a maximum gross vehicle weight from 18,000 to 26,000 lbs.

-            (a) Preparation, hoist and tow, including first mile or fraction thereof         $250.00
+            (a) Preparation, hoist and tow, including first mile or fraction thereof.....$250.00

-            (b) Each additional mile                        $10.00
+            (b) Each additional mile.....$10.00

-            (c) Use of under-lift                           $50.00
+            (c) Use of under-lift.....$50.00

-            (d) Storage per 24-hour period                     $50.00
+            (d) Storage per 24-hour period.....$50.00

          (D) Any truck, bus or tractor trailer with a maximum gross vehicle weight above 26,000 lbs.

-            (a) Preparation, hoist and tow, including first mile or fraction thereof         $300.00
+            (a) Preparation, hoist and tow, including first mile or fraction thereof.....$300.00

-            (b) Each additional mile                        $10.00
+            (b) Each additional mile.....$10.00

-            (c) Use of under-lift                           $100.00
+            (c) Use of under-lift.....$100.00

-            (d) Storage for tractor, per 24-hour period                  $50.00
+            (d) Storage for tractor, per 24-hour period.....$50.00

-            (e) Storage for bus or trailer, per 24-hour period               $75.00
+            (e) Storage for bus or trailer, per 24-hour period.....$75.00

-         (E) Labor per 1/4 hour per truck or per person or tow operator            $50.00
+         (E) Labor per 1/4 hour per truck or per person or tow operator.....$50.00

          Applies only to vehicles over 4,500 lbs. in the following situations: overturned, wedged on guardrails, off-road recovery (embankment) and may apply to jackknifed, wedged under overpass/bridge, or broken/defective axle in which recovery (off-loading or positioning) must be performed prior to actual tow.